God - examining the Godhead of LDS theology

 From what I have read, I see some major differences in the Godhead that Joseph Smith taught:

 a.
-The Godhead is 3 Gods instead of 1 God as other Christians believe.
+The Godhead is 3 Gods instead of 1 God.

 c.
-God the Father was once a man on another planet who had to progress into becoming a God of
+The Father was once a man on another planet, who progressed into becoming a God, then creator of Earth.

 Since these things were never taught by the early Christians, they are not things that were restored.